-Thus, leading to slow take-up of your title and possibly, even probably, eliciting poor or bad reviews.
+Thus, leading to slow take-up of your title, and possibly, maybe probably, eliciting poor or bad reviews.

 This post, unusually for me on this blog, directly addresses the basic principles and concepts of interior formatting of paperback & hardcover books and, to some degree, that of their lesser cousin, the eBook.

-I have not called this post ‘Interior Formatting,’ as that covers a much wider and far more complex set of procedures and is covered elsewhere, much in my books ‘The Frugal Author’ and ‘Lots of Author Stuff you Need to Know’.
+I have not called this post ‘Interior Formatting,’ as that covers a much wider and far more complex set of procedures, and is covered elsewhere in greater detail, as in my books ‘The Frugal Author’ and ‘Lots of Author Stuff you Need to Know’.

-At the end of this post, you will find these two books which address many, if not most aspects, of independent and small press authorship.
+At the end of this post, you will find links to these two books which address many, if not most aspects, of independent and small press authorship.

-Both books are ready to download now and, I am certain, you will find the answers to many of the question you have but have never asked.
+Both books are ready to download now and, I am certain, you will find the answers to many of the questions you have, but have never asked.